1

 -

-Botanical Name: Green Mountain' Littleleaf Boxwood Buxus microphylla 'Green Mountain' -
+Botanical Name: Green Mountain' Hybrid Boxwood Buxus microphylla 'Green Mountain' -

-Size & Growth: Typically reaches 2-3 ft in height with a similar spread; slow to moderate growth rate. -
+Size & Growth: Typically grows up to 3-4 feet tall and wide, with a slow to moderate growth rate. -

 Hardiness Zones: 5-8 -